Some Facts About Our Affiliate

 See the impact of our work in 2017.

 About Asheville Area Habitat for Humanity

-Founded in 1983 as first Habitat affiliate in North Carolina, Asheville Area Habitat for Humanity (AAHH) has built 295 new houses and repaired more than 170 homes in that time, providing more than 1,350 adults and children with safe, decent housing.
+Founded in 1983 as first Habitat affiliate in North Carolina, Asheville Area Habitat for Humanity (AAHH) has built 310 new houses and repaired more than 200 homes, providing 1,350 adults and children with safe, decent housing.
 AAHH is dedicated to eliminating substandard housing locally and worldwide through constructing, rehabilitating and preserving homes; by advocating for fair and just housing policies; and by providing training and access to resources to help families improve their shelter conditions.
 Habitat for Humanity was founded on the conviction that every man, woman and child should have a simple, durable place to live in dignity and safety, and that decent shelter in decent communities should be a matter of conscience and action for all.

 A world where everyone has a decent place to live.

 Seeking to put God’s love into action, Habitat for Humanity brings people together to build homes, communities and hope.

 Founded in Americus, Georgia, USA, in 1976, Habitat for Humanity today operates around the globe and has helped build, renovate and repair more than 600,000 decent, affordable houses sheltering more than 3 million people worldwide.